After the election, we need more bridge builders and fewer slick marketeers…

 Committee members would doubtless say it is not their role to decide the shape of a united Ireland.
 Still, could they not have taken a collective position on any of these arguments?

-Newton ends by noting that if the report says nothing for worry of what unionists might think, they may give up.
-I doubt this is the reason the report is so thin.
+Newton ends by observing that if the report is saying nothing for worry of what unionists might think, they may give up.
+I doubt this is why the report is so thin.
 It’s more likely that the external marketing of a UI is just too far ahead of its support.

 Republican mis-framing of the Irish problem

-If the historically the English struggled to get to grips with the so-called Irish Problem, nationalism has one of its own, albeit one that is barely evident in the south where beneath the five border counties few ever think in a sustained way about NI.
+If the historically the English struggled to get to grips with the so-called Irish Problem, nationalism has one of its own, albeit one that’s barely evident in the south where below the five border counties few think in any sustained way about NI.

-As we have seen in recent month Sinn Féin’s popularity in inner city Dublin never relies on re-integrating the historic six counties of Northern Ireland but on loud oppositionalism to almost anything that moves within the coalition government.
+As we have seen in recent months Sinn Féin’s popularity in inner city Dublin has never relied on re-integrating the historic six counties of Northern Ireland but on loud oppositionalism to almost anything that moves within the coalition government.

-It’s failure to retain its only European seat in Midlands/North West, never mind advance to two, demonstrates that it is losing ground both to the anti immigration right and with traditional border republicans over the region’s lack of progress.
+It’s failure to retain its only European seat in Midlands/North West, never mind advance to two, demonstrates that it is losing ground to the anti immigration right and with traditional border republicans over the region’s lack of progress.

 In the north, the party’s unremitting focus on retaining their monopoly of the Catholic dominant south and west of Northern Ireland has come at the price of them not being able to meaningfully compete in any of the discourses in the wider east.